tuncayalt/DataStructures/README.md

 # DataStructures

 My implementations of various generic data structures.
+I am implementing them with TDD.
+The ones that are already implemented are:

-1. Stack implementations
+1. List implementations
-- StackWithArray
+- List with array
-- StackWithLinkedList
+- Linked list

-2. Queue implementations
+2. Stack implementations
-- QueueWithArray
+- Stack with array
+- Stack with linked list

+3. Queue implementations
-- QueueWithLinkedList
+- Queue with array
+- Queue with linked list

+4. HashTable implementations
+- HashTable with array and linked list